 Unexpectedly, and happily I might add, I also find myself 13 weeks pregnant leaving me to face 2018 without any travel plans.
 This is such a change for me.

-This time last year I was planning a trip to Tofino for my 30th birthday in June of 2017.
+This time last year I was planning a trip to Tofino, British Columbia for my 30th birthday in June of 2017.
 A trip I have yet to write about until now due to a busy and exciting end to 2017.
 A new house, a baby on the way, it has all been very overwhelming.

 Now that I have a moment to breathe I can reflect on one of my all time favourite trips had in Canada.

-Tofino is on the Western side of Vancouver Island and is only reached after following a winding road through ancient cedars and towering douglas fir trees, mountains and lakes.
+Tofino is on the Western side of Vancouver Island in my home province of British Columbia and is only reached after following a winding road through ancient cedars, towering Douglas fir trees, mountains and lakes.